bagisto/bagisto-package-generator/README.md

 #### 2. Create a new admin controller

-This command will generate controller for your admin portion.
+This command will generate a new controller for your admin portion.

 ~~~php
 php artisan package:make-admin-controller AdminTestController ACME/TestPackage